Demand Generation Playbook for B2B Technology Companies

 - Event invitations for account-specific roundtables or dinners

 Align sales and marketing on account engagement.
-Create a shared dashboard showing engagement levels for each target account.
-Define engagement thresholds that trigger sales outreach.
-Hold weekly account review meetings where marketing and sales jointly plan next steps for the top 20 accounts.
+Create a shared dashboard of engagement by account, define engagement thresholds that trigger sales outreach, and hold weekly reviews where marketing and sales jointly plan next steps for the top 20 accounts.

 For companies that need help building an outbound motion alongside ABM, our outbound sales system setup service creates the infrastructure and processes to execute account-based outbound at scale.